tadhgnolan/RPG_Fighter/README.md

 ## User Stories

-### New Site Users
+### New Users

-- As site user, I would like clear instructions on how to use the app.
+- As user, I would like clear instructions on how to use the app.
-- As a site user, I would like to be able to input a selection of Non-Player-Characters (NPCs).
+- As a  user, I would like to be able to input a selection of Non-Player-Characters (NPCs).
-- As a site user, I would like confirmation that the worksheet has been updated with the data I've entered, so that I can be sure I will receive the correct response.
+- As a user, I would like confirmation that the worksheet has been updated with the data I've entered, so that I can be sure I will receive the correct response.
-- As a site user, I would like to see the full list of details for the NPC names that I've entered, so that I can take note of them for the game I'm planning.
+- As a user, I would like to see the full list of details for the NPC names that I've entered, so that I can take note of them for the game I'm planning.
-- As a site user, I would like to be asked if I wish to continue, so that I can either start again or exit the app.
+- As a user, I would like to be asked if I wish to continue, so that I can either start again or exit the app.

 ## Wireframes